 - 1 Copy of Family Book (Khulasa) for UAE Nationals only.

 - 1 copy Emirates ID.
-You might be asked to submit the Original Emirates ID for Ministry Registration.
+You will be asked to submit the Original Emirates ID for Ministry Registration.

 - Continuation certificate from the previous school.